List of Jews in sports

 This list of Jewish athletes in sports contains athletes who are Jewish and have attained outstanding achievements in sports.
 The topic of Jewish participation in sports is discussed extensively in academic and popular literature.

 Sports have been a historical avenue for Jewish people to overcome obstacles toward their participation in secular society.
-Many Jewish people immigrated from the countries where they had faced persecution.
+Jewish people immigrated from the countries where they had faced persecution.
 Some made Aliyah to the State of Israel, while others moved elsewhere.

 The criteria for inclusion in this list are: